 Seanergy Maritime Regains Compliance with Nasdaq Minimum Bid Price Requirement

-/EIN News/ -- GLYFADA, Greece, March 06, 2023 (GLOBE NEWSWIRE) -- Seanergy Maritime Holdings Corp. (the “Company” or “Seanergy”) (NASDAQ: SHIP) announced today that it has received written notification from the Nasdaq Listing Qualifications department of The Nasdaq Stock Market, confirming that the Company has regained compliance with the Nasdaq Listing Rule 5550(a)(2) concerning the minimum bid price of the Company’s common stock and the matter is now closed.
+GLYFADA, Greece, March 06, 2023 (GLOBE NEWSWIRE) -- Seanergy Maritime Holdings Corp. (the "Company" or "Seanergy") SHIP announced today that it has received written notification from the Nasdaq Listing Qualifications department of The Nasdaq Stock Market, confirming that the Company has regained compliance with the Nasdaq Listing Rule 5550(a)(2) concerning the minimum bid price of the Company's common stock and the matter is now closed.

 About Seanergy Maritime Holdings Corp.